 Iran's Revolutionary Guards deny trying to stop British tanker in Gulf: Report

-GENEVA: Iran's elite Revolutionary Guards rejected on Thursday (Jul 11) a US claim that they tried to stop a British tanker in the Gulf a day earlier, the Guards said in a statement carried by the semi-official Fars news agency.
+LONDON: Iran's elite Revolutionary Guards rejected on Thursday (Jul 11) a U.S. claim that they tried to stop a British tanker in the Gulf a day earlier, the Guards said in a statement carried by the semi-official Fars news agency.

 The Guards' Navy said in a statement their patrol boats were carrying out normal duties, according to Fars.